 Cannabis is typically smoked, but it can also be added to cakes and even brewed in tea.
-Users tend to feel very relaxed after taking the drug and they may become very chatty, “get the giggles”, and feel very content.
+Users tend to feel very relaxed after taking the drug, and they may become very chatty, “get the giggles”, and feel very content.
 Nevertheless, not everyone feels this way after taking cannabis; there are some who experience hallucinations and paranoia.
 Many may feel sick and experience dizziness; others could suffer panic attacks and anxiety.
 Cannabis can cause addiction, particularly in those who regularly abuse it over an extended period.

 In most people, cannabis addiction is a psychological one.
 This means that the affected person may not have any physical symptoms when stopping the use of the drug, but he or she is likely to suffer cravings because of a need for the effects.
 Rehabilitation programmes are used for the treatment of cannabis addiction.

-Cocaine is a very powerful stimulant drug that can quickly cause a physical and psychological dependence in those who abuse it.
+Cocaine is a very powerful stimulant drug that can quickly cause physical and psychological dependence on those who abuse it.
 Probably the biggest reason cocaine is so addictive is the fact that it produces powerful highs that last for a very short period.
 The intense high produced by cocaine is usually followed by a crashing comedown that can only be relieved with more of the drug.
 This is the reason so many of those who use cocaine are tempted to abuse it repeatedly.

-A tolerance to the drug quickly builds up, which results in being unable to achieve the elusive feelings that are experienced when first taking the substance.
+Tolerance to the drug quickly builds up, which results in being unable to achieve the elusive feelings that are experienced when first taking the substance.
 Chasing this high can cause the user to continue taking more of it, risking health and the potential addiction.

 Cocaine addiction is said to be one of the most difficult addictions to treat because of the intense cravings during withdrawal.
-Nonetheless, the devastating consequences of this addiction mean that treatment is absolutely necessary for a recovery.
+Nonetheless, the devastating consequences of this addiction mean that treatment is necessary for a recovery.

 A medical detox is usually required and should be the precursor to rehabilitation in either an inpatient or outpatient facility.
 Professional counselling can help to overcome the psychological issues while relapse-prevention techniques are designed to prevent a return to the drug.